tolstoyevsky/pieman/README.md

 $ sudo env DEVICE=rpi-2-b OS=ubuntu-xenial-armhf INCLUDES=htop,mc ./pieman.sh
 ```

-The built images will be located in `build/<project name>`.
+The built image will be located in the `build` directory.
 By the way, you can specify the name of your project via the `PROJECT_NAME` environment variable.
 You can find details on `DEVICE`, `INCLUDES`, `OS`, `PROJECT_NAME` and other environment variables (called parameters) which help customizing images in the Documentation section.

 ## Documentation